tinystork/zeseestarstacker/README.md

 *   **Warning: Low Variance:** Normal for very dark/cloudy frames.
 *   **App Starts with Invalid Paths:** Use "Browse" to select valid paths before starting.
 The app checks paths on "Start".
 *   **Quality Weighting Issues:** Try lowering exponents (< 1.0) or disabling one metric (SNR/Stars).
 Ensure Min Weight is low (0.05-0.15).
+*   **Zero Coverage Warning:** If logs show `Cumulative weight map sums to zero`, no pixels were accumulated.
+Verify all batch images share the expected shape and that reprojection is configured correctly.

 **(Français)**